What is Idiopathic Granulomatous Mastitis?

 Oral Medications

+Some studies suggest a link between IGM and hormonal influences, such as the use of oral contraceptives, though research is ongoing.
 It is important that you do not become pregnant while undergoing oral medication therapy for IGM, as these medications may not be safe for the fetus.

 Local Therapies